25 Political leadership

 Leader of ‘the gang’?

 A major challenge for political leaders in adversarial, two-party, democratic systems is in keeping their party followers on side while at the same time attracting enough of the ‘swinging voters’ to form a majority government.
 Political leaders in liberal democracies, whether parliamentary or presidential, must gain and maintain the support of the party faithful if they are to remain effective political leaders.
-Australia has experienced disrupted political leadership in both the Labor and Coalition ranks in recent years where leaders were unable to keep their party members on side.
-Interestingly, political parties have not moved far from their original formation in what might ordinarily be called ‘cliques’ – small groups of political insiders consisting of notables and nobles who supported a particular leader – that would later develop into organised groups operating under a label with the purpose of converting political outsiders into political followers.[25]
+Australia experienced disrupted political leadership in both the Labor and Coalition ranks during the period 2007–19, where leaders were unable to keep their party members consistently on-side.
+Though political parties have not moved far from their original formation in what might ordinarily be called ‘cliques’ or ‘cadre’s’ – loose structures of political insiders consisting of notables and nobles who supported a particular leader – they have developed sufficiently to organised internal groups or factions operating under a label with the purpose of converting political outsiders into political followers.[27]
 While electoral competition between organised political parties is a normal part of the function of liberal democracies, the leader’s relationship with the followers resembles its earlier arrangement as a clique, but with some important qualifying points.

 Barack Obama is often lauded as an inspirational leader and, as the first African-American president of the USA, an example of liberal democracy’s equality of opportunity facilitating social mobility.
-Followers flocked to Obama’s charisma and message of ‘hope’, attracting some of the largest political crowds in USA history, and even attracting a crowd of some 200,000 people in Germany.[26]
-But despite his global popularity, the award of a Nobel Peace Prize, and the vastly symbolic nature of his presidency, Obama achieved only one major (yet fragile) legislative achievement in the Affordable Care Act (known colloquially as Obamacare) that is yet to achieve what it set out to do (increase Americans’ access to healthcare services) while nearly doubling in cost.[27]
-One of the most interesting effects of Obama’s two-term presidency is that, despite his popularity with voters, he failed to ‘speak’ to the party faithful.
-Developed in collaboration with experts rather than civil service bureaucrats,[28] Obamacare not only came under attack from Obama’s successor, Trump, but also isolated the Democratic Party faithful.[29]
-The end result was that despite Obama’s second term as president, the Republicans were able to control Congress, and ultimately limit Obama’s ability to implement lasting reforms that were soon to be deliberately targeted by his Republican successor.[30]
-This leads to some interesting observations about the primal origins of political parties that remain pervasive in the practice of political leadership.
+Followers flocked to Obama’s charisma and message of ‘hope’, attracting some of the largest political crowds in USA history, and even attracting a crowd of some 200,000 people in Germany.[28]
+But despite his popularity, Obama achieved only one significant legislative achievement in the Affordable Care Act.
+The end result was that despite Obama’s second term as president, the Republicans were able to control Congress, and ultimately limit Obama’s ability to implement lasting reforms that were then targeted by his successor, Donald Trump.[29]
+Trump’s successor in 2021, Joe Biden, came to office as a ‘safe’ president, but again, with only limited outcomes, saw what remained of previous Democratic presidencies legislative outcomes rolled back by Trump in his second presidency.

-Coalition Opposition Leader John Hewson’s attempt to introduce a value-added tax in the early 1990s demonstrated the political risk involved in posing technically detailed reforms to a sceptical public.
-Paul Keating, who had been in favour of this type of tax on consumption from the early 1980s (and had been criticised for his inability to implement it), used an anti-Goods and Services Tax (GST) campaign to devastating effect against Hewson at the 1993 election.[31]
-The GST debate highlights how difficult it is to introduce major reforms (that are generally agreed upon as necessary by policy makers) when scare campaigns present easy opportunities to delay implementation longer than necessary.
-Further, technical competence (Dr Hewson was a trained economist) is not sufficient to lead major reforms as a politician.
+In an Australian context, the proposition by Australian opposition leader John Hewson to introduce a value-added tax in the early 1990s demonstrated the political risk involved in posing technically detailed reforms to a sceptical public.
+Paul Keating (PM 1991–6), used an anti-Goods and Services Tax (GST) campaign to devastating effect against Hewson at the 1993 federal election.[30]
+The GST debate highlights how difficult it is to introduce major reforms when scare campaigns present easy opportunities to delay implementation longer than necessary.
+Technical competence was not sufficient to lead major reforms as a politician.
 The ability to ‘bring the people with you’ and to collaborate, negotiate, and compromise appear to be the most important skills for political leaders.
-Initially, then Prime Minister John Howard went back on his ‘non-core promise’ to ‘never ever’ introduce a consumption tax.
-However, following an election which focused on his proposed GST (which was implemented on 1 July 2000), Howard had secured the backing of the states and Meg Lees, leader of the Australian Democrats, to (partially) introduce the reforms.[32]
-Lees lost her leadership of the Democrats because of her decision to support the GST.
-Further, and despite Hewson and Keating supporting a consumption tax in theory, it was Howard’s political leadership that facilitated the introduction of a major reform that is nowadays rarely considered to be controversial.
+Incoming Prime Minister John Howard (PM 1996–2007) in 1996 was able to build political capital on the back of implementing major gun law reforms in Australia following the Port Arthur Massacre.[31]
+Howard then used this political capital to introduce a consumption tax, which he had previously said he would ‘never ever’ introduce.
+Despite Hewson and Keating supporting a consumption tax in theory, it was Howard’s political leadership that facilitated the introduction of a major reform that is nowadays rarely considered to be controversial.

-Davis’ depiction of Australian prime ministers as ‘leader[s] of the gang’[33] was an apt description for understanding the series of ‘knifings’[34] that took place with six Labor and Coalition prime ministers changing places in the same number of years that John Howard, the second longest serving prime minister in Australian history, had occupied the role.
-Davis referred to the ‘terrible but predictable rhythm to these regular assassinations’[35] of prime ministers as an inevitable event unfolding before the public eye, only to be ended by the unlikely leadership of Scott Morrison who has remained in power since the 2018 federal election, despite the bushfire debacle and his tenuous Trumpism in the early stages of the pandemic.
-Morrison’s remarkable resilience and ability to reset have not been lost on voters, with most opinion polls supporting his leadership, although rallying behind the leader during a time of crisis tends to favour the incumbent.
-Nonetheless, politics tends to defy the logic of prediction, so there is no guarantee that the level of support for Morrison gained during a crisis will remain once policies addressing the pandemic have run their course.
+Davis’ depiction of Australian prime ministers as ‘leader[s] of the gang’[32] was an apt description for understanding the series of ‘knifings’[33] that took place with six Labor and Coalition prime ministers changing places in the same number of years that John Howard, the second longest serving prime minister in Australian history, had occupied the role.
+Davis referred to the ‘terrible but predictable rhythm to these regular assassinations’[34] of prime ministers as an inevitable event unfolding before the public eye, ended by the unlikely leadership of Scott Morrison who remained in power until the 2022 federal election.

 Drawing on socio-cognitive aspects, however, measuring leadership success in politics depends on how leadership is viewed.
 Political leaders play an important symbolic role in inspiring others to act on important political and social issues and for creating a vision for a better future.
-Of course, much of these important sentiments are not necessarily reflected in policy outcomes, and even inspirational political leaders can be perceived as empathetic while ineffective in a policy-outcome context.
-Jacinda Ardern, for example, has been described as a ‘show pony’ who uses her empathy to appeal to the media.[36]
-Once held up as an example of an empathetic global leader, amid a lack of achievement of policy outcomes, New Zealand’s parliament has been referred to as an ‘elephant’s graveyard of internet memes’ with Ardern calling the opposition leader a ‘Karen’ and a member of the Greens responding to a heckler with ‘OK boomer’.[37]
+Of course, these important sentiments are not necessarily reflected in policy outcomes, and even inspirational political leaders can be perceived as empathetic while ineffective in a policy-outcome context.
+New Zealand PM Jacinda Ardern, for example, was described as a ‘show pony’ by some, for using empathy to appeal to the media,[35] while struggling to achieve tangible policy changes – although gun control following the Christchurch mass shooting was an important step forward.[36]
+New Zealand’s parliament has been referred to as an ‘elephant’s graveyard of internet memes’ with Ardern calling the opposition leader a ‘Karen’ and a member of the Greens responding to a heckler with ‘OK boomer’.[37]

-On the other hand, Australia’s first female prime minister, Julia Gillard, famous for her symbolically important ‘misogyny speech’, was concerned that those few moments of parliamentary footage overshadowed the National Disability Insurance Scheme (NDIS), one of the most important social justice reforms in Australian political history.[38]
-Such is the lot of a political leader.
+On the other hand, Australia’s first female prime minister, Julia Gillard, who became famous for her symbolically important ‘misogyny speech’ directed at the then leader of the Opposition, Tony Abbot, was concerned that those few moments of parliamentary footage overshadowed the National Disability Insurance Scheme (NDIS), one of the most important social justice reforms in Australian political history.[38]

-In three years as Australia’s first female prime minister, Julia Gillard’s most important policy legacy is arguably the establishment of the National Disability Insurance Scheme (NDIS).
 After a controversial leadership challenge that ousted Kevin Rudd as Prime Minister, and an election resulting in the first hung parliament since 1940, Gillard had to draw on her considerable negotiation skills to establish government and then to implement the NDIS in such a short timeframe.
 First, she had to negotiate a minority government with Greens’ leader Adam Bandt and three independent MPs.
 Second, she had to negotiate with state premiers and territory chief ministers to secure agreement to implement the NDIS.
 Policy making is often considered easier than implementation.
 In 2011, the Productivity Commission reported on Australia’s disability care and support services, a process that began with a 2007 Senate Standing Committee inquiry recommending major reform to the sector.
-Numerous negotiations through the Council of Australian Governments (COAG) and a few years later, the reform framework was agreed and implemented rather quickly, given an otherwise ‘lack of appetite for reform’ that characterised the leadership instability of the period.[39]
+Following negotiations through the Council of Australian Governments (COAG), the reform framework was agreed and implemented surprisingly quickly, given an otherwise ‘lack of appetite for reform’ that characterised the leadership instability of the period.[39]

 Contemporary leadership issues